 The service operates across Wales and is initiated by a 999-call received by the Welsh Ambulance Service.
 Our falls assistants are then dispatched to the location of the call and perform a patient assessment.
 Working in collaboration with clinicians from the Welsh Ambulance Service we aim to ensure that the most appropriate treatment is provided and that any onward referrals are completed.

 Since the start of the scheme in 2018, our Falls and Frailty Response Service has attended over 17,000 patients.

-This saved a number of emergency ambulance callouts, freeing them up to attend more life-threatening calls and helped those we were called to, who were often vulnerable or elderly, to stay at home.
+The service has helped to reduce the number of emergency ambulance callouts, enabling them to attend more life-threatening calls.
+It has also allowed many of those who rang 999, who were often vulnerable or elderly, to stay at home.

 For all serious or life-threatening emergencies, please call 999.